 This was one of the key points discussed during the town twining project event Solidary Youth in Times of Crisis led by Mladiinfo International, in partnership with Volunteer Center Slavonski Brod and in cooperation with Gazi Baba municipality from Macedonia and Nova Gradishka municipality from Croatia.

-The main event took place on 1st of June in Nova Gradiska, Croatia.
+The event took place from 30 May – 1st of June 2018 in Nova Gradiska, Croatia.
 Learn more about the event Town Twinning Europe for Citiziens_Solidary Youth in Time of Crisis.

 Macedonia and Croatia are countries with a long history of crisis situations, influenced not only by the human factor (political and social problems, armed conflicts), but also natural disasters (earthquakes, floods, fires).
 Undoubtedly, the floods show in Skopje (2016) and Croatia (2014), but also the refugee crisis, leaving behind 30 victims and more than 300 people injured.